-One of the most common issues homeowners deal with during the summer months is frozen heat pump coils.
 If this happens to your unit, the system will have to use more energy to run, and it still won’t effectively cool your home.
 If left unattended, a frozen coil will cause serious damage to the rest of your heat pump.

 How Do I Know My Heat Pump Froze in the Summer?

 Thankfully, it’s fairly simple to monitor the heat pump in your Fenton area home.
-Over the summer, you’ll want to keep your eye out for frost on your system’s inside evaporator coil.
+Over the Summer, you’ll want to keep your eye out for frost on your system’s inside evaporator coil.
 You will usually find the coil “hidden” inside a blower cabinet, which should be located in your utility closet, attic, or crawl space.
 The location will determine how easy it is for your to access this part of your unit, but once you’re in there, all you have to do is look!

 Why Your Heat Pump Freezes Up in the Summer

-While you wait for the HVAC technician to arrive, you’re probably wondering, “Why does my heat pump freeze up in the summer?
+While you wait for the HVAC technician to arrive, you’re probably wondering, “Why does my heat pump freeze up in the Summer?
 It’s supposed to be hot, not cold!”
 Well, your heat pump works to cool your home by absorbing heat with a cold refrigerant that runs through your evaporator coil.
 As warm air hits the coil, condensation builds up.
-If the coil gets too cold, the condensation freezes, causing your heat pump to “freeze up” in the summer.
+If the coil gets too cold, the condensation freezes, causing your heat pump to “freeze up” in the Summer.

 How does my heat pump’s coil get too cold?